1 - Continue to do as I please

 The Met Gala 2022, a typical example of an event that I didn't understand and that I would have avoided like the plague a few months ago.

-A world where clothing was, in my eyes, just a piece of fabric that we put on to avoid being cold and remain decent.
-Artists wear colorful and/or expensive clothes, because that’s what artists do.
-The rest just alternates the office shirt with the Sunday shirt.
-In all this mass, there remains me, who systematically tucks my tops into my pants.
+A world where clothing was, in my eyes, just a piece of fabric that you put on to keep warm and stay decent.
+Artists wear colorful and/or expensive clothes, because that's what artists do.
+The rest are content to alternate between office shirts and Sunday shirts.
+In all this mass, there's still me, who systematically tucks my tops into my pants.

 © Jon Kopaloff/Getty Images

-How is it ?
-Why does the “French tuck” suit him so well??
+How does he do it?
+Why does the "french tuck" suit him so well?

-I didn't think that clothing and everything related to it was so important, so full of meaning.
+I didn't think that clothing and everything related to it was so important, so meaningful.
 I didn't know that clothing could give confidence .
-For 24 years, I denied the obvious: clothing is a powerful thing.
-It is what defines us, categorizes us, it is both what unites us and differentiates us.
+For 24 years, I denied the obvious: clothing is something powerful.
+It's what defines us, categorizes us, it's what unites us and differentiates us.

 Since then, I have perked up .
-Tired of the stylistic gap that separated me from my new peers, I decided to begin my transition.
+Tired of the stylistic gap that separated me from my new peers, I decided to start my transition.
 I don't specifically want to look like Jordan, Benoît or David , but rather define the boundaries of my style and have fun with what I have, or what I want to buy.
-In the past, I was very afraid of the looks of people, of my loved ones, of everyone.
-Today, I'm surrounded by people with their own style, who don't care what others think.
+In the past, I was very apprehensive about the looks of people, my loved ones, everyone.
+Today, I am surrounded by people with their own style, who don't care what others think.
 Very inspiring.

 My first resolution?
-Continue to learn, try cuts or materials that I would never have worn before, continue to be free .
-Now that I'm cultivating my taste for risk-taking, here are some stylish and elegant looks, on which I could well spend half of my BonneGueule money :
+Continue to learn, to try cuts or materials that I would never have worn before, to continue to be free .
+Now that I am cultivating my taste for risk-taking, here are some stylish and elegant looks, on which I could well spend half of my BonneGueule money :

 2 - Buy as much, but buy better

-Here again, my habits have been turned upside down since my arrival at BonneGueule.
-The rare times I went to buy clothes, I took what I needed without really thinking about it.
-I bought light clothes for summer, warm clothes for winter, and shirts all year round.
-Below, my old temple: The Uniqlo du Marais.
+Here again, my habits have been turned upside down since I arrived at BonneGueule.
+The rare times I went to buy clothes, I took what I needed, without really worrying about it.
+I bought light clothes for the summer, warm clothes for the winter, and shirts all year round.
+Below, my old temple: Uniqlo in the Marais.

-I was aware of the diversity of materials, cuts and qualities, but I didn't really have any preferences.
-I was doing the best I could with my budget.
+I was aware of the diversity of materials, cuts, qualities, but I didn't really have any preferences.
+I did the best I could, with my budget.
 My favorite brands?
-Uniqlo, Lacoste, Tommy Hilfiger, Nike (*go ahead, judge me*): nothing too incredible, both stylistically and from an ethical point of view .
+Uniqlo, Lacoste, Tommy Hilfiger, Nike (*go ahead, judge me*): nothing really incredible, both stylistically and from an ethical point of view .

-Now, I'm starting to identify the right purchasing criteria : do I need it?
-Does this suit me?
-Is it well done?
-I ended up understanding that I shouldn't do anything, and think carefully about each purchase .
-I was already aware of the impacts of my consumption, but this is where it really started.
+Now, I'm starting to understand the right purchasing criteria : do I need it?
+Does it suit me?
+Is it well made?
+I've come to understand that you shouldn't do just anything, and think carefully about each purchase .
+I was already aware of the impacts of my consumption, but this is where it all really started.

 © Creative Commons

-The Tiruppur River in northeast India.
-The course is very polluted, due to the numerous tanneries and dye works along the river...
+The Tiruppur River in northeastern India.
+The river is heavily polluted, due to the many tanneries and dye works along the river...
 An environmental disaster.

-Even better, second hand.
-While I was absolutely not in the habit of going thrift store hunting , it was only recently that I made my first discovery: super wide pants, which surely belonged to a grandfather in another life.
-Amazing !
-A little laundry, a little quick sewing , and the magic happens.
+Even better, second-hand.
+While I was absolutely not used to going hunting in thrift stores , it was only recently that I made my first find: a super wide pair of pants, which surely belonged to a grandfather in another life.
+Incredible!
+A quick wash, a bit of sewing , and the magic happens.

 This is the culmination of my first resolution: I would never have worn these kinds of pants a few months ago .